Parallel Execution

-When a run starts, Bluebricks evaluates every package in the blueprint and builds a directed acyclic graph (DAG) based on Data references between packages.
-Independent packages execute in parallel; dependent packages wait for their inputs.
+When a [run](https://bluebricks.co/docs/core-concepts/runs) starts, Bluebricks builds a dependency graph (DAG) from the Data references in your blueprint.
+Independent packages execute in parallel; dependent packages wait for their inputs to be ready.

 Data references let one package consume the outputs of another: